-I recently took some much needed ‘time out’ to visit my favorite home away from home, Bali.
-It was my first trip back after I spent nearly 6 months living there in 2011 to make a decent dent on my upcoming book.
-Perhaps one of the things that resonates most with me, aside from Bali’s laid back pace of life, is the organic and whole food movement that has really taken off there since my maiden voyage 13 yrs ago.
-I feel like I am in whole food heaven when I am in Bali and I swear I eat twice as much because the food is so cheap and there is so much fresh organic produce to choose from!
+I recently took some much needed 'time out' to visit my favorite home away from home, Bali.
+It was my first trip back after spending a 6 month sabbatical there in 2011.
+Perhaps one of the things that resonates most with me, aside from Bali's laid back pace of life, is the organic and whole food movement that has really taken off since my maiden voyage 13 yrs ago.
+I feel like I am in whole food heaven when I'm in Bali and I swear I eat twice as much because the food is so cheap and there is so much fresh organic produce to choose from!
 But I rarely feel guilty for doing so, because it’s hard to go wrong when you’re eating the right proportions of healthy food.

 So for those of you who may be visiting and are on the hunt for some of Bali's best healthy food haunts, and perhaps a bit of yoga thrown in for good measure, then follow my Bali food n yoga trail below and you won't go wrong!